Noeliel/nsGBE/README.md

 Run `$ build-clang.sh` or `$ build-gcc.sh` to compile the source code into a binary.
 Makefiles are planned for the near future.

+**Note:** Clang builds may currently cause some breakage with certain games.
+It is recommended that you stick to gcc for the time being.

 ## Usage

 Launch the program by running `$ nsgbe {path/to/rom.gb}`